-This became obvious in the first decade of the 5th century BCE, a period known as the Ionian Revolt, which was put into motion by a man named Aristagoras.
+This became obvious in the first decade of the 5th century B.C, a period known as the Ionian Revolt, which was put into motion by a man named Aristagoras.
 The leader of the city of Miletus, Aristagoras was originally a supporter of the Persians, and he tried to invade Naxos on their behalf.
-However, he failed, and knowing he would face punishment from the Persians, he called on his fellow Greeks to revolt against the Persians, which they did, and which the Athenians and the Eritreans, and to a lesser extent the Spartans, supported.
+However, he failed, and knowing he would face punishment from the Persians, he called on his fellow Greeks to revolt against the Persians, which they did, and which the Athenians and the Eritreans, and to a lesser extent Spartan citizens, supported.

 The region plummeted into turmoil, and Darius I had to campaign for nearly ten years to quell the insurrection.
-Yet when he did, he set out to punish the Greek city-states who had helped the rebels.
+Yet when he did, he set out to punish the Greek city states who had helped the rebels.
 So, in 490 BCE, he invaded Greece.
-But after descending all the way to Attica, burning Eritrea on his way, he was defeated by the Athenian-led fleet at the Battle of Marathon, ending the First Persian Invasion of Greece.
-However, the Greco-Persian Wars were just getting started, and soon Ancient Sparta would be thrown into the mix.
+But after descending all the way to Attica, burning Eritrea on his way, he was defeated by the Athenian-led fleet at the Battle of Marathon, ending the First Persian Invasion of ancient Greece.
+However, the Greco-Persian Wars were just getting started, and soon the city state of Sparta would be thrown into the mix.

 The Second Persian Invasion